 So, based on the above formula, the ROE for carsales.com is:

-The 'return' is the income the business earned over the last year.
-That means that for every A$1 worth of shareholders' equity, the company generated A$0.21 in profit.
+The 'return' is the profit over the last twelve months.
+Another way to think of that is that for every A$1 worth of equity, the company was able to earn A$0.16 in profit.

 Why Is ROE Important For Earnings Growth?

 We have already established that ROE serves as an efficient profit-generating gauge for a company's future earnings.
 Based on how much of its profits the company chooses to reinvest or "retain", we are then able to evaluate a company's future ability to generate profits.
 Assuming all else is equal, companies that have both a higher return on equity and higher profit retention are usually the ones that have a higher growth rate when compared to companies that don't have the same features.

 A Side By Side comparison of carsales.com's Earnings Growth And 16% ROE

 To start with, carsales.com's ROE looks acceptable.
 And on comparing with the industry, we found that the the average industry ROE is similar at 16%.
 Despite this, carsales.com's five year net income growth was quite flat over the past five years.
 Based on this, we feel that there might be other reasons which haven't been discussed so far in this article that could be hampering the company's growth.
 Such as, the company pays out a huge portion of its earnings as dividends, or is faced with competitive pressures.

 Next, on comparing with the industry net income growth, we found that carsales.com's reported growth was a little less than the industry growth of0.1% in the same period.